liamganose/wordle_solver/README.md

 ### Info
-Basic Selenium bot to automatically solve the daily wordle challenge.
+Selenium bot to automatically solve the daily wordle challenge.

 ### Installation
 1. Download and install Python3.
 2. Clone this repo and `cd` into the wordle_solver directory.
-3. Run `pip install .` or `pip install ".[test]"` to install the test suite.
+3. Run `pip install .`
 4. Download the Selenium driver of your choice (https://selenium-python.readthedocs.io/installation.html#drivers).
 5. Make sure the driver location is in your PATH.